12 fallacies that should be avoided when constructing arguments

 In this example, the word “large” is not definitive, it can be 1W, 10W or other values.
 The sentence should be, for example: “15W of power is required to operate the electric machine”.

-For example: “The effect of temperature to the surface hardness is significant.”
+For example: “The effect of temperature on the surface hardness is significant.”

 In this example, the word “significant” has multiple interpretations that are it can mean large with certain values or it can mean that there is a causality effect of the temperature to the surface hardness.